wylew/Cast-Off/sessions/session-2.md

 emoji: 🤫
 Date: Jan 03, 2026
 characters: Luigi
-Luigi get himself a drink at the bar and see someone with a shoulder tattoo that matches the Sigel on Clovis's clothing.
+Luigi gets himself a drink at the bar and sees someone with a shoulder tattoo that matches the sigel on Clovis's clothing.
 Luigi goes into the back of the bar and sits down with his hood up cloaked in darkness.
-He notices people talking with the same tattoo and sees a vision of Clovis, having been framed for killing his prior captain by reading the minds of those speaking.
-The crew is called The golden Grin 🙂.
+He notices people with the same tattoo talking and sees a vision of Clovis, having been framed for killing his prior captain by reading the minds of those speaking.
+The crew is called **The Golden Grin** 🙂.
 ---
 type: location
 Name: Bait & Tackle